 In June 2021, the Board of Directors documented the governance practices followed by the Company by adopting Corporate Governance Guidelines to assure that the Board will have the necessary authority and practices in place to review and evaluate the Company's business operations as needed and to make decisions that are independent of the Company's management.
 The guidelines are also intended to align the interests of directors and management with those of the Company's stockholders.
 The Corporate Governance Guidelines set forth the practices the Board intends to follow with respect to board composition and selection, including diversity, board meetings and involvement of senior management, Chief Executive Officer performance evaluation and succession planning, and board committees and compensation.
-The Corporate Governance Guidelines, as well as the charters for each committee of the Board, may be viewed at ir.ranitherapeutics.com.
+In May 2022, the Board of Directors amended the Corporate Governance Guidelines to add ten-year term limits for non-employee directors; provided however, that if a stockholder beneficially owns more than 50% of the outstanding voting power of the Company then such stockholder may designate a director to whom the term limit would not apply.
+The Corporate Governance Guidelines, as well as the charters for each committee of the Board, may be viewed at ir.ranitherapeutics.com/corporate-governance/governance-overview.